-Bomberman on the original PlayStation was one of the best crafted and addictive multiplayer games ever created.
-Game of Bombs seeks to emulate this virtual crack.
-And to get the multiplayer experience you'll no longer need to fish around a drawer of knotted cables for a MultiTap, just go to their website and play a gigantic version of Bomberman online with players from around the globe.
-The joys of the modern world!
+Bomberman on the original PlayStation was one of the best crafted and most addictive multiplayer games ever to be created.
+Game of Bombs seeks to emulate this virtual drug.
+As an added bonus, to get the multiplayer experience, you'll no longer need to fish around a drawer of knotted cables for a MultiTap – just go to the website and play a gigantic version of Bomberman online with players from around the globe.
+Oh, the joys of the digital world!

 Die 2 Nite

-Be prepared to invest a lot of time into this one.
-And this isn't your average top-down tower defence game, this looks more like Zelda crossed with Crash Bandicoot.
-Collect supplies, build bases and explore dungeons, you know the score.
+Get ready to invest a lot of time into this one – this isn't your average top-down tower defence game, this is more like if you took Zelda and crossed it with Crash Bandicoot.
+Collect supplies, build bases and explore dungeons, you get the idea.
 It can be installed as an app from the Chrome Web Store or played online in any browser using HTML5.

 Abobo's Big Adventure

-Controlling the tank is a little fiddly but ultimately rewarding.
-The turret moves separately from the base so it's possible to move one way while shooting in a completely different direction like an actual tank can.
-There are several games modes including Team Deathmatch and Capture The Flag.
-Graphically it's impressive and looks close to a high resolution version of a PS2 or Dreamcast game.
+Maneuvering the tank is a little wonky, but ultimately rewarding.
+The turret rotates separately from the base so it's possible to move one way while shooting in a completely different direction, much like a real tank.
+There are several game variants including Team Deathmatch and Capture The Flag.
+It looks great, too, kind of like a high-res PS2 or Dreamcast title.

 Spelunky HTML 5

-Like Superhot, Spelunky made its way from humble beginnings.
-Originally developed by Derek Yu as freeware and remade for the Xbox 360 in July 2012, the game was ported to HTML 5 by Darius Kazemi (and made available as a Chrome app) shortly thereafter.
-Because it was created in GameMaker, Spelunky may not be impressive visually, but its randomly generated environments and brutal permadeath system qualify it as a modern classic.
+Just like the previously mentioned Superhot, Spelunky has humble origins.
+First developed by Derek Yu as freeware, then ported to the Xbox 360 in July 2012, the game was then ported to HTML 5 by Darius Kazemi (and made available as a Chrome app).
+Spelunky may not be visually impressive (it was created in GameMaker after all), but its randomly generated levels and brutal permadeath mechanics make it a modern classic.

-A free-to-play massively multiplayer online role-playing game, Runescape might not look like much, but it's actually a huge deal.
-Documented by the Guinness World Records, Runescape is considered the world's most popular free MMORPG, with over 200 million registered players, as well as the most frequently updated game.
+Runescape is a free-to-play massively multiplayer online role-playing game, and while it may not seem that important on the surface, it's actually a huge deal.
+Documented by the Guinness World Records, Runescape is known as the world's most popular free MMORPG, with over 200 million registered players.
+It also has the title of the most frequently-updated game too.

-Like many MMOs, the latest version of Runescape – namely Runescape 3 – takes place in a medieval setting, complete with its fair share of dragons, queens, goblins and even chickens.
-It's not the most glittery example of fine art in terms of visual appeal, but for a game that's been around for over 15 years why would it be?
+Like many MMOs, the latest version of Runescape – namely Runescape 3 – takes place in a medieval setting, filled with queens, goblins and, perhaps most importantly, dragons (and we can’t forget to mention the chickens).
+It's not exactly an example of fine art in terms of its visuals, but for a game that's been around for over 15 years how could it be?

 As long as you're equipped with some recent edition of Java, you should be set to start fighting, trading and even playing mini-games with other players in the world of Gielinor.
-Be careful, though, as Runescape is widely known for being highly addictive.
+Be careful, though, as Runescape is infamous for being highly addictive.

-If you recently played the new Doom game and are wondering where developer id Software got its start, look no further than Wolfenstein 3D.
-Though it wasn't the first title to come from video game superstar duo John Carmack and John Romero, Wolfenstein 3D played an important role in heavily inspiring an entire genre of video games: namely the obscenely popular first-person shooter (FPS).
+If you recently played Doom, or are excited by the likes of Wolfenstein II: The New Colossus, you may be wondering how developer id Software got its start.
+Well, look no further than Wolfenstein 3D.
+Though it wasn't the first title to come from superstar duo John Carmack and John Romero, Wolfenstein 3D was essentially the basis of the entire first-person shooter (FPS) genre.

 The Hitchhiker's Guide to the Galaxy

-On the surface, Spaceplan is yet another repetitive clicking game (see: Cookie Clicker) designed as a means to distract you from the tasks at large.
+On the surface, Spaceplan is yet another repetitive clicking game designed as a means to distract you from the tasks at large.
 But dust off that geometrical cover and you'll realize there's something really special about this game.